GHB-BITE/file-organizer/README.md

 # 📂 File Organizer Pro

+📂 File Organizer Pro — Smart File Sorting Utility

+🧠 Overview

+File Organizer Pro is a modern, feature-rich desktop application designed to automatically organize messy folders into clean, categorized structures.

-A simple and efficient Python desktop application to automatically organize files into categorized folders based on their extensions.
+Built with Python and CustomTkinter, the application provides a professional graphical interface that allows users to preview, analyze, and safely organize files into structured folders based on file types.

+It is ideal for:

+Developers
+Content creators
+Video editors
+Office users
+Anyone dealing with large messy folders

+This tool transforms chaos into structure in seconds.

 📸 Preview
 🖼️ Interface